dfinity/portal/docs/developer-docs/gas-cost.md

 ### Execution

-In order to handle an incoming message or task such as a timer or heartbeat, the canister executes the function specified in the message.
+To handle an incoming message or task such as a timer or heartbeat, the canister executes the function specified in the message.
 The execution cost consists of a fixed execution fee and per-instruction fee that is charged for each executed WebAssembly instruction: `base-fee` + `per-instruction-fee` * `number-of-instructions`.
 The current values of fees are `base-fee` = 590K cycles (or $0.0000007885999 USD), `per-instruction-fee` = 0.4 cycles (or $0.0053 USD for 1B instructions).

 By default canisters are scheduled for execution in a "best-effort" manner.
 Canisters that require guaranteed execution can get a share of compute capacity by setting `compute_allocation` in their canister settings.
 Compute allocation is expressed in percents and denote the percentage of an execution core reserved for the canister.
 For example, compute allocation of 50% means that the canister will get 50% of an execution core.
-In other words, it will be scheduled at least every other round.
+It will be scheduled at least every other round.
 Compute allocation of 100% means that the canister will be scheduled every round.
 The current fee for 1 percent computer allocation per second is 10M cycles (or $0.0000133661 USD).

 ### Storage
 Canisters pay for storage consumed by their Wasm memory and stable memory.
 The storage cost depends on the number of consumed bytes and the time duration.
 The current fee is 127K cycles per second (or $0.00000016974947 USD).

 Canisters can reserve storage on a subnet through the `memory_allocation` setting.
 However, the canister will be charged as if the entire amount of allocated storage is being used.

-In order to encourage long-term usage and discourage spiky usage patterns of resources, the Internet Computer uses a *resource reservation mechanism* that was adopted by the community in [NNS proposal 12604](https://dashboard.internetcomputer.org/proposal/126094).
+In order to encourage long-term usage and discourage spiky usage patterns, the Internet Computer uses a *resource reservation mechanism* that was adopted by the community in [NNS proposal 12604](https://dashboard.internetcomputer.org/proposal/126094).

-Every time a canister allocates new storage bytes, the system sets aside some number of cycles from the main balance of the canister.
-These reserved cycles are used to cover future payments for the newly allocated bytes.
+When a canister allocates new storage bytes, the system sets aside some number of cycles from the main balance of the canister that are used to cover future payments for the newly allocated bytes.
 The reserved cycles are not transferable, and the number of reserved cycles depends on how full the subnet is.
-For example, it may cover days, months, or even years of payments for the newly allocated bytes.
+It may cover days, months, or even years of payments.

 The operations that allocate new bytes are: